icosa-grid/R-icosa/index.md

 # create a grid (with ~10 degree distance between face centers)
 hex <- hexagrid(spacing=10, sf=TRUE)

-## grab some point data (e.g. fossil occurrences from the Paleobiology Database)
+# grab some point data
+# (this case: fossil occurrences from the Paleobiology Database)
-library(divDyn)
+library(divDyn) # another package on CRAN
 data(corals, package="divDyn")

-# the coordinatees
+# the coordinates
 coords <- corals[, c("lng", "lat")]
 coords <- na.omit(coords)

 # cell identifiers can be used in a general workflow
 coords$cell<- locate(hex, coords)

-# for instance in tabulation
+# ... for instance in tabulation:
 # What is the number of fossil occurrences in a cell?
 nOccs <- table(coords$cell)